shingyeung/contrib/README.md

 shutdown -h now
 ```
-After watching the green led blink 10 times in sequences, unplug the power adpater.
-Remove the MicroSD card from the rpi3
+After watching the green led blink 10 times in sequence, unplug the power adpater, remove the MicroSD card from the rpi3.

 2. Plug the MicroSD card into your desktop/laptop card reader.
 Using Win32DiskImager, create a backup image from it.

 You now have a backup of your data and also an image for disaster recovery in the scenario where your rpi3 suffers a hardware failure.

 3. Replace the MicroSD and power up the rpi3, log in, switch over to root and start your server again